 Supplemental materials

 Figure S.1: Scheme of the 12 CDC Biofilm reactors used in this pilot study.
+Small rigid autoclavable tubing on reactor tops allowed air exchange.

 Table S.1: Mean values and standard deviations of physicochemical parameters in the 12 reactors. n represent the numbers of values used for the calculations of the mean and standard deviations in each reactor.
 Turbidity measurements indicated in italics are the peak values measured and the week the measurements were obtained.